parksw3/epidist-paper/README.md

 )
 #> Running MCMC with 4 parallel chains...
 #>
-#> Chain 1 finished in 3.4 seconds.
+#> Chain 2 finished in 3.4 seconds.
 #> Chain 3 finished in 3.4 seconds.
 #> Chain 4 finished in 3.3 seconds.
-#> Chain 2 finished in 3.4 seconds.
+#> Chain 1 finished in 3.5 seconds.
 #>
 #> All 4 chains finished successfully.
 #> Mean chain execution time: 3.4 seconds.